Lee Kuan Yew: First years in power

 Lee's first speech as prime minister to a 50,000-strong audience at the Padang sought to dampen his supporters' euphoria of the PAP's electoral win.
 In the first month of Lee taking power, Singapore experienced an economic slump as foreign capital fell and Western businesses and expatriates left for Kuala Lumpur in Malaya, fearing the new government's anti-colonial zeal.
 As part of an 'anti-yellow culture' drive, Lee banned jukeboxes and pinball machines, while the police under Home Affairs Minister Ong Pang Boon raided pubs and pornography publications.
 (Note: The term 'yellow culture' refers to 'degenerate' behaviours in contemporary Chinese culture during the era.)
 The government cracked down on secret societies, prostitution and other illegal activities, with TIME magazine later reporting that a full week passed without "kidnapping, extortion or gangland rumble(s)" for the first time.
 Lee also spearheaded several 'mobilisation campaigns' to clean the city, introduced air-conditioning to government offices, and slashed the salaries of civil servants.
 The last act provoked anger from the sector, which Lee justified as necessary to balance the budget.

 In February 1960, the Housing and Development Board (HDB) superseded the Singapore Improvement Trust (SIT) and assumed responsibility of public housing.
 With strong government support, the HDB under chairman Lim Kim San completed more flats in three years than its predecessor did in thirty-two.
 Government expenditure for public utilities, healthcare and education also increased significantly.
 By the end of the year, however, unemployment began to rise drastically as the economy slowed.
 Lee reversed anti-colonial policies and launched a five-year plan to build new industries, seeking to attract foreign investors and rival Hong Kong.
 Jurong, a swampland to the island's western coast was chosen to be the site of a new industrial estate and would house steel mills, shipyards, and oil refineries, though Finance Minister Goh Keng Swee was initially worried the venture would fail.

-The government promoted multiculturalism by recognising Chinese, English, Malay, and Tamil as the official languages of the new state and sought to create a new national Malayan identity.
+The government promoted multiculturalism by recognising Mandarin, English, Malay, and Tamil as the official languages of the new state and sought to create a new national Malayan identity.
 The Ministry of Culture under S. Rajaratnam held free outdoor concerts with every ethnic race represented in the performances.
-Lee also introduced the People's Association, a government-linked organisation to run community centers and youth clubs, with its leaders trained to spread the PAP's ideology.
+Lee also introduced the People's Association, a government-linked organisation to run community centres and youth clubs, with its leaders trained to spread the PAP's ideology.
 Youth unemployment was alleviated by the establishment of work brigades.